erwindeg/loom-example/presentation/slides.md

 # What about Kotlin coroutines?

 - Kotlin coroutines:
-  - API for concurrenct programming
+  - API for concurrent programming
   - Flow & Channels
+  - Based on non-blocking IO (through libraries like Netty)
+  - Split application into non-blocking IO and blocking IO
 - Virtual Threads:

   - Implementation of parallel execution